sonishsivarajkumar/sonishsivarajkumar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Research Scientist(Advisor) specializing in **Generative AI** at **Eli Lilly and Company** with over 5 years of experience designing and delivering AI/ML systems across pharmaceutical, biotech, and academic research environments.
+I am a Research Scientist specializing in **Generative AI** at **Eli Lilly and Company** with over 5 years of experience designing and delivering AI/ML systems across pharmaceutical, biotech, and academic research environments.

 My current focus involves **Generative AI in antibody discovery and clinical trial statistics**, where I architect and develop end-to-end Generative AI solutions for immunology and protein chemistry, enhancing research capabilities across the organization.